 Bungle Bungles Facts

-- First of all, the uniquely named site known simply as the Bungle Bungles remains a remarkable geological feature.
-Rather unsurprisingly, it constitutes a principle component of a national park in the region in which it formed.
+- First of all, the uniquely named site known simply as the Bungle Bungles remains a truly remarkable geological feature.
+Rather unsurprisingly, this wonder of Nature also constitutes a principle component of a national park in the region in which it formed.

-- But, despite its remarkable appearance, it remained virtually unknown to the outside world until 1982.
-It came to the attention of the outside world due to the filming of a documentary about the site.
+- But, despite its remarkable appearance, this astounding location remained virtually unknown to the outside world until 1982.
+However, the site suddenly came to the attention of the outside world due to the filming of a documentary about the site, fortunately for us.

 - The Karjaganujaru Peoples represent the traditional owners of the stunning site.
 Finally, the powerful cultural importance of the magnificent site gained appropriate recognition in 2003.
 As a result, it officially became recognized as a World Heritage Site at that time.

 Bungle Bungles Physical Description

-Most notably, the gorgeous Bungle Bungles represents an extremely extensive geological formation.
+Perhaps most notably, the gorgeous Bungle Bungles represents an extremely extensive geological formation.
 That holds true due to the impressive fact that the entire remarkable feature actually covers an enormous amount of land.
 It covers an area of about 174 sq mi (450 sq km).

-It also includes several different types of features.
+Furthermore, the wonder of Nature also includes several different types of features.
 This amazing fact only serves to further enhance its astounding nature.
-The most numerous of these, however, remains the countless conical rock formations.
-These further come in all sizes.
+The most numerous of these features, however, remains the countless conical rock formations.
+In addition, these also come in all sizes.

 But, Nature did not stop there, when it decided to bless the region.
-That’s because yet another easily noticeable feature of the site are the layers of two different colored horizontal bands.
+That’s because yet another easily noticeable feature of the site exists.
+This is the layers of two different colored horizontal bands.
 These consist of two different colors, each of which actually has an entirely different composition.

-Firstly, the bands of orange actually have a sandstone composition.
-However, the color comes from the presence of iron and manganese deposits.
-Secondly, the dark gray is also sandstone, but with a strong presence of a specific form of cyanobacteria.
+Firstly, the stunning bands of dark orange actually have a sandstone composition.
+However, the color itself comes from the presence of iron and manganese deposits.
+Secondly, the dark gray section also consists of sandstone, but with a strong presence of a specific form of cyanobacteria.

 Bungle Bungles Location, Formation, and History

 Foremost, the stunning beauty of the Bungle Bungles formed in what now constitutes the western portion of the country of Australia.
-Furthermore, because of its beauty and importance, it forms a central part of the Purnululu National Park, part of the Kimberley Region.
+Furthermore, because of its magnificent beauty and importance, it now forms a central part of the Purnululu National Park, part of the Kimberley Region.

 First of all, one needs to comprehend its unusual formation.
 In point of fact, the majority of the magnificent conical structures formed from sandstone and conglomerates.
-Furthermore, these incredible, eye-catching structures first formed around 350 million years ago.
+Secondly, however, these incredible, eye-catching structures first formed around a staggering 350 million years ago.

 Additionally, over time, the effects of wind and rain had a dramatic effect on the structure.
 Their actions gave the Bungle Bungles the shape it has today.
 To start, as water seeped into the rock during the night, and eventually expands as it cools.
-Slowly, these small cracks eroded the stone.
+Subsequently, these small cracks eroded the stone.